PedemonteGiacomo/EasySite/README.md

 const analytics = firebase.analytics();

 analytics.setAnalyticsCollectionEnabled; // set the analytics collection on that tag
-//(don't deserve google tag manager if you copy the ga(google-analytics) tag that firebase provide you directly from the dashboard of your project)
+//P.S. don't deserve google tag manager if you copy the ga(google-analytics) tag that firebase provide you directly from the dashboard of your project

 // Initialize Cloud Firestore and get a reference to the service const db = firebase.firestore();